p/vcproj2cmake/README.txt

 (which should have been gathered during a CMake configure run, probably via a find_package() within one of the vcproj2cmake hook scripts that are explained above).

+gcc compiler errors such as:

+  c++: error trying to exec 'cc1obj': execvp: No such file or directory

+mean that cc1obj, the compiler backend for ObjectiveC, isn't installed, thus you should install the corresponding additional gcc packages on your system.

 If things appear to be failing left and right, the reason might be a lack of CMake proficiency, thus it's perhaps best